ramanan12345/demosite/README.md

 # Emails
 The Gmail SMTP server is used to send out any emails coming from the *Contact Us* form.
 This form is configurable via its' relevant page in the admin, as it uses ```wagtailforms``` which can be used as a dynamic form builder.

+#Site-wide settings
+The social icons in the footer are configurable in the <a href="http://46.101.90.234/admin/">admin</a> by clicking on the ```Settings -> Social Media Settings``` menu item.
+This allows for the email address, github account and linkedIn profile URL to be changed.